arlac77/repository-provider/README.md

 ### repositoryBases

-All possible base urls
+All possible base urls.
-For github something like
+For github something like:

 -   git@github.com
 -   git://github.com